How to get an Alabama Resale Certificate

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
+When retailers purchase products to resell, they often don’t pay state sales tax on the purchase.
 Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Revenue.
+The collected sales tax is then sent by the retailer to the Alabama Department of Revenue.

 For example, when a pet store purchases dog toys to sell in their store, by having a resale certificate, the pet store owner won’t pay sales tax on the transaction.
-When a customer purchases the dog toy, the retailer will charge sales tax to the customer based on the full price of the toy.
+When a customer purchases a dog toy, the retailer will charge sales tax to the customer based on the full price of the retail sale.
 The retailer will collect the sales tax from all their transactions and periodically (typically at the end of the month) send the sales tax to the state.

-Alabama is one of the few states that don’t have a resale certificate.
+The state of Alabama is one of the few states that don’t have a resale certificate.
 When asked for one by a vendor, an Alabama business will give them a copy of their Alabama Sales Tax License.

 When a business is presented with a request to sell items tax-free, it is the seller’s responsibility to verify the buyer’s information is correct.
 Failing to verify this information may put the liability of paying Alabama sales taxes on the seller.

-To verify whether the sales tax license is valid
+To verify whether the sales tax license is valid:

 – Request a copy of the buyer’s Alabama sales tax license.